far1h/blog_md/publish/notes/Follow.md

 3. a. *A* -> α*B*, then all **Follow of *A*** is the <u>Follow of *B*</u>
 3. b. *A* -> α*B*β <u>and</u> First of β is ε, then all **Follow of *A*** is the <u>Follow of *B*</u>

-> You can only find the follow values of the terminal on the lines before it
+> You can only find the follow values of the variable on the lines before it

-> You can use this algorithm or a cheat method by looking at the result of the production, and find the terminal value after the terminal
+> You can use this algorithm or a cheat method by looking at the result of the production, and find the terminal value after the variable
 ## Cheat
 Ex:
 <u>A</u>bc = b